 Україна не стала епіцентром світової історії раптово. Україна стала епіцентром світової історії знову.

-German vice-chancellor Robert Habeck has more than twenty books to his name: fiction, drama, literary criticism, and non-fiction.
+German vice-chancellor Robert Habeck has more than twenty books to his name.
 It is tempting to read his fiction for glimpses of Green political futures, and his literary criticism for similar clues.
 How experimental can a literary politician be?

-When they were first released, Maggie Nelson’s On Freedom and Lea Ypi’s Free spoke past one another from half a world away.
-But both ask whether the many freedoms we enjoy mean anything if they are not practiced in public, and if they are not passed on—and whether the word « freedom » means anything at all.
+Maggie Nelson’s On Freedom and Lea Ypi’s Free spoke past one another from half a world away.
+But both ask whether freedoms mean anything if they are not practiced in public, and if they are not passed on — and whether the word « freedom » means anything at all.

 « What happened was that we were driving on the highway from Izola towards Koper when we saw a drummer on the side of the road.
 So I immediately drove to the side of the road and reversed my car and asked if I could take some pictures. »